barrett203/CapstoneStudy_GoogleAnalytics/README.md

 ### Data source:

 FitBit Fitness Tracker Data on [Kaggle]( https://www.kaggle.com/datasets/arashnic/fitbit) in 18 CSV files.
 The data contains smart health data from personal fitness trackers for thirty fitbit users.
 The data was collected via a survey of personal tracker data, including minute-level output for physical activity, hear rate, and sleep monitoring, through Amazon Mechanical Turk between March 12, 2016 and May 12, 2016.
-It was updated two years ago as of August 2022.
+It was updated one year ago, approximately March 2024.
 The data includes information about daily activity, steps, and heart rate.

+### Limitations:

+* The sample size is small as only 30 individuals were considered, making it difficult to extrapolate results to a wider population.

+* The data is about six years old; the FitBit devices have likely evolved to deliver more accurate results.

+* Since the data was collected through a survey, the results may not be accurate as such participants may not provide honest and accurate answers.